4,146-word post, approx. 13 min. read

 From Brand Name:

-The cognitive dissonance here being conflicted about going to hell vs. the love of his P-fitted (A metaphor for materialism).
+The cognitive dissonance here is being conflicted about going to hell vs. the love of his P-fitted baseball cap (A metaphor for materialism).

 He wants the glamour and glitz while not having to suffer the consequences of his bad habits.